- Indirect access is a claim brought by SAP that they can charge customers for any system connected to any SAP system.

 - Or to be required to pay the penalty for buying software from a competing software vendor.

-Before the issue of indirect access ever reared it’s ugly head from SAP, for decades, customers have purchased low capability SAP applications because they used the SAP ERP system.
+Before the issue of indirect access ever reared its ugly head from SAP, customers have purchased low capability SAP applications for decades because they used the SAP ERP system.
 They wanted more effortless connectivity, etc. SAP sold all of the following post-ERP applications.